tslight/columns/README.md

 ![img](./columns.png "Screenshot")

-Print a list in columns based on the size of the current terminal, using all available vertical space before creating additional columns.
-Once all horizontal space has been populated with columns add additional rows.
+Print a list in columns based on the size of the current terminal.
+Use all available vertical space before creating additional columns.
+Once all horizontal space has been populated with columns, add additional rows.

 ## INSTALLATION